The State of REITs: May 2023 Edition

-- Only 19.88% of REIT securities had a positive total return in April
+- 18% of REIT securities had a positive total return in April.

-The REIT sector is off to a rough start in 2022 with 3 out of the first 4 months in the red.
-This includes a brutal -5.85% average total return in April.
-REITs fell short of the Dow Jones Industrial Average (-4.82%), but significantly outperformed the S&P 500 (-8.80%) and the NASDAQ (-13.26%), both of which endured very steep losses in April.
-The market cap weighted Vanguard Real Estate ETF (VNQ) had a much better total return than the average REIT in April (-4.09% vs. -5.85%), but YTD has underperformed the average REIT (-10.40% vs. -7.01%).
-The spread between the 2022 FFO multiples of large cap REITs (22.2x) and small cap REITs (15.7x) narrowed in April as multiples decreased by 0.9 turns for large caps and by 0.7 turns for small caps.
+The REIT sector continues to feel the pain of rising interest rates with equity REITs averaging a negative total return for the 3rd straight month (-2.88%).
+REITs underperformed the Dow Jones Industrial Average (+2.6%), S&P 500 (+1.6%), and NASDAQ (+0.1%).
+The market cap weighted Vanguard Real Estate ETF (VNQ) had a much better total return than the average REIT in April (+0.31% vs. -2.88%) and is significantly outperforming YTD (+1.98% vs. -4.13%).
+The spread between the 2023 FFO multiples of large cap REITs (17.3x) and small cap REITs (11.9x) widened in April as multiples held steady for large caps and contracted 0.2 turns for small caps.
 Investors currently need to pay an average of 45.4% more for each dollar of FFO from large cap REITs relative to small cap REITs.
 In this monthly publication, I will provide REIT data on numerous metrics to help readers identify which property types and individual securities currently offer the best opportunities to achieve their investment goals.

 Performance of Individual Securities

-Only 19.88% of REITs had a positive return in April with only 28.00% in the black year to date.
+34.18% of REITs had a positive total return in April with 42.86% in the black year to date.
 During the first four months of last year the average REIT had a -7.01% return.
 During the first four months of this year, the average REIT has had a slightly less rough start with a -4.13% total return.